aws-samples/aws-panorama-samples/samples/TF37_opengpu/README.md

+# Runing TF-TRT on Panorama - JetPack 4.4

+If your panorama device is still using device image v4.3.x (JetPack4.4), this is the right guide you are looking for.

+If your panorama device is using device image v4.4.x (Jetpack4.6.1), please refer to README_JP461.md

 ## Brief
 In this guide, we show how to convert a Tensorflow SSD model to a TF-TRT model.
 This guide is derived from and the full version is available at : https://apivovarov.medium.com/run-tensorflow-2-object-detection-models-with-tensorrt-on-jetson-xavier-using-tf-c-api-e34548818ac6
 To improve Object Detection model performance the model will be exported to inference model with combined NMS in the post-processing option.